Severe Thunderstorm Warning issued for Cochise, Pima by NWS - News Break

 Severe Thunderstorm Warning issued for Cochise, Pima by NWS

-Effective: 2021-07-12 19:49:00 PDT Expires: 2021-07-12 20:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cochise; Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for East central Pima County in southeastern Arizona West central Cochise County in southeastern Arizona * Until 830 PM MST. * At 747 PM MST, a cluster of severe thunderstorms was located just west through northwest of Benson, moving west at 15 mph.
+Effective: 2021-07-12 19:09:00 PDT Expires: 2021-07-12 19:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cochise; Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for Eastern Pima County in southeastern Arizona West central Cochise County in southeastern Arizona * Until 745 PM MST. * At 709 PM MST, a severe thunderstorm was located near Kartchner Caverns State Park, or 7 miles southwest of Benson, moving west at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include west of Benson, Vail, Saguaro National Park East and Mescal.
-This includes the following highways Interstate 10 between mile markers 283 and 296, and near mile marker 305.
-Route 83 between mile markers 54 and 55.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Benson and Kartchner Caverns State Park.
+This includes the following highways Interstate 10 between mile markers 299 and 301.
+Route 90 between mile markers 293 and 297.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0